Skip to content Back to top

 • Is under 3 months old with a temperature of 38C or above

-• Persistently being sick or having diarrhoea
+• Persistently being sick or having diarrhoea and not drinking

 A picture of the front cover of the 3 steps to keep healthy and safe this winter with the caption "Download your copy"